 Flocabulary only publishes the Week in Rap on Fridays, but it provides motivation for students to pay attention to the news all week.
 This is a paid tool, but the price is reasonable and I believe it’s a worthwhile investment.
 A teacher subscription gives you access to all the Flocabulary videos and hyperlinked lyrics to student-friendly versions of news stories.
 There are times, when I haven't previously investigated a topic, that I learn with students through the site's short synopsis.

 Other tools help demystify news stories and allow students to achieve a deeper understanding of our complex world.

 - Map Story – Create timelines on top of map layers.

 With Map Story, events are overlaid on top of maps.
-A great current-events example is the ongoing conflict in Ukraine.
+A great current-events example is the conflict in Ukraine.
 The Ukraine situation shows up in our weekly current-events discussions; the timeline maps Ukrainian actions and how the world reacted.
 This tool makes it easier to see and understand the global effects of war, and can be utilized for any conflict, past or present.
 An excellent feature of Map Story is the ability to search and selectively remix other examples.
 Not everything needs to be created from scratch.

 - Curriculet – Embed media and questions into digital reading passages.